25 Ways to Spend a Morning with Your Toddler in Boston

 Once you've gotten through breakfast and downed your second (or third) cup of coffee, have you ever looked at your toddler and thought, "what the heck am I going to do with you today?"
 Too young for many full-time schools or camps, too old to just tag along on errands all day, toddlers are suited for fun, interactive activities that don't require a long attention span and will tucker them out for their afternoon nap.
-Fortunately for parents and caregivers, there are a plenty of great local activities that will entertain your tot and get you both out of the house.
+Fortunately for parents and caregivers, there are a plenty of great local activities that will get you both out of the house; and many attractions are 100% free for toddlers.

-The Boston Public Library has a booming events calendar and many of the activities are geared towards younger children.
-Whether it's a dance party at the Central Branch, preschool films at Fields Corner, or Story Time in Hyde Park, you can find something to do at branch near you, or bounce from branch to branch.
+More and more libraries are carving out play areas to keep little ones busy.
+And the Boston Public Library has a booming events calendar: Whether it's a dance party at the Central Branch, preschool films at Fields Corner, or Story Time in Hyde Park, you can find something to do at a branch near you, or bounce from branch to branch.
 Some events are offered in English and Spanish.
 Advance registration is not usually required but some of the activities fill up so plan to arrive a few minutes early to secure a good spot.
-Best of all, activities are free.
+Free for all; rarely, some special programs include an added fee.

-The touch tank at the Aquarium is a big draw for little ones.
+The Edge of the Sea touch tank is a big draw for little ones.
+Photo by Mommy Poppins

 2. Touch some slippery and spiky creatures.

 The New England Aquarium is a great place for kids of all ages.
-If you're bringing your toddler, be sure to check out the Edge of the Sea Touch Tank.
-Your little one can explore a tide pool, touching the inhabitants which includes sea urchins, sea stars, mussels, and snails.
-For families who make more than one trip a year to the aquarium, an annual membership might be the most cost effective option.
-That way, if your toddler melts down after just 10 minutes, you won't feel bad about heading home.
+If you're bringing your toddler, be sure to check out the Edge of the Sea Touch Tank or Shark and Ray Touch Tank.
+Your little one can explore a tide pool, touching the inhabitants which includes sea urchins, sea stars, mussels, snails, and yes, even sharks and rays.
+Kids under 3 are free.

 3. Make your way to the ducklings.

 Pack a blanket and head for Boston's beautiful Public Gardens.
 Setup near the corner of Beacon and Charles Streets and read the classic, Make Way for Ducklings.
 After you've finished the story, you can visit Mrs. Mallard and her ducklings for photos at the famous sculpture inspired by the book.
 If you want to keep the theme going, take a ride on a swan boat.
-Swan Boat tickets: $3.50 for adults / $2 for kids 2-15, kids under 2 are free
+Kids under 2 are free.

 4. Get up close to some exotic animals.

 Boston's Franklin Park Zoo offers city kids the chance to walk on the wild side.
-Exhibits include the all new Children's Zoo and the Franklin Farm with a contact corral where kids can pet some of the barn animals.
+Exhibits include the Children's Zoo and the Franklin Farm with a contact corral where kids can pet some of the barn animals.
 Daily activity offerings include mystery animal encounters and education stations where kids can create faux critters while learning about animal life.
+Buy tickets online for a discount.
+Kids under 2 are free.

 5. Bop around the Boston Children's Museum.